Bridge over Saint Volodymyr Descent: Attacks during Russian invasion of Ukraine

 As part of the 10 October 2022 missile strikes during the Russian invasion of Ukraine, a Russian Kh-101 missile fell near the bridge's pillar, but the bridge survived with minor damage.
 During the attack, the only person that was on the bridge managed to survive and escape unhurt, he was the first person to take the photos of the missile's remains.
 Television Service of News found and interviewed the man on 13 October.

 The place of attack was inspected by the Deputy Head of the Presidential Administration Kyrylo Tymoshenko who stated that the attack was targeted on a civilian object only to scare Ukrainians.
 On 11 October 2022, Vitali Klitschko, the mayor of Kyiv, said that repairs are already underway.
 On 17 December 2022, the bridge reopened with all 18 floor glass units as well as 143 side glasses replaced.

 The bridge became a symbol of endurance among Kyivans in comparison to the controversial Crimean Bridge that got damaged by the SBU earlier that month.
 On 13 October 2022, Vitali Klitschko launched a merchandise line with a picture of the Glass Bridge and a tagline 'To withstand is not to fall'.
 On 18 November 2022, the participants of the Smart City Expo World Congress in Barcelona received a souvenir with pieces of glass from the bridge and an inscription 'The bridge has endured, Kyiv has endured, and Ukraine will endure!'.
 On 10 May 2023, another piece of glass from the bridge was sold from Prozorro's charity auction; received money was used to fund Kyiv's newly formed rifle battalion.

-On the night of 28 May 2023, Kyiv suffered the largest Shahed drone attack since the beginning of the war, with one explosion reportedly heard from the city center.
+On the night of 28 May 2023, Kyiv suffered at the time the largest Shahed drone attack since the beginning of the war, with one explosion reportedly heard from the city center.
 The following morning, one cracked glass railing was discovered at the pedestrian bridge.
 Whether it was caused by the attack or not is unknown.